KonstantinZavertkin/SimpleSDLGames/README.md

  - SDL2
  - SDL2_ttf

-On Debian-based systems (including Ubuntu) can simply do:
+On Debian-based systems (including Ubuntu) SDL2 and SDL2_ttf libraries can be installed using the following commands:

         sudo apt-get install libsdl2-2.0
         sudo apt-get install libsdl2-dev